kylegwilliam/byu-cs324/contrib/github-repo-mirror/README.md

 Do this every time you would like to pull down the changes from the upstream repository and integrate them into your own repository.
-Remember that you will need to do this for any and all clones that you have made of your repository.
+Remember that you will need to do this for any and all clones
 [that you have made of your repository](#create-a-clone-of-your-private-repository).